 - Planning a programme that is of equivalent length to the teaching pupils would receive in school and includes daily contact with teachers (detailed below under 'Keeping in Touch').
-Teacher's should provide a weekly/daily timetable. - Plan work for all pupils within their established class group with due care given to providing differentiated tasks to those of differing abilities when at all possible. - Plan using a curriculum sequence that allows access to high-quality online and offline resources and teaching videos and that is linked to our school's curriculum expectations. - Planning should be coordinated with other teachers to ensure consistency across the school/subject and to make sure that knowledge and skills are built incrementally. - Planning will make provision for appropriate tasks which are to be completed by pupils either digitally or physically. - In planning tasks thought should also be given as to how these can be assessed and feedback given. - Where appropriate teachers should plan to provide printed resources, such as textbooks and workbooks, when it is necessary to do so.
+Teacher's should provide a weekly/daily timetable. - Plan work for all pupils within their established class group with due care given to providing differentiated tasks to those of differing abilities when at all possible. - Plan using a curriculum sequence that allows access to high-quality online and offline resources and teaching videos and that is linked to our school's curriculum expectations. - Planning can also include, but not be limited to, the use of - White Rose (Mathematics) - The Oak Academy - Planning should be coordinated with other teachers to ensure consistency across the school/subject and to make sure that knowledge and skills are built incrementally. - Planning will make provision for appropriate tasks which are to be completed by pupils either digitally or physically. - In planning tasks thought should also be given as to how these can be assessed and feedback given. - Where appropriate teachers should plan to provide printed resources, such as textbooks and workbooks, when it is necessary to do so.
 They should also make such provision more frequently for pupils who do not have suitable online access. - When planning work teachers must recognise that younger pupils and some pupils with SEND may not be able to access remote education without adult support and so schools should work with families to deliver a broad and ambitious curriculum which can be accommodated within these constraints. - In some instances, teachers may need to record short videos to explain/expand on key learning points - It is the responsibility of the teacher to identify how learning will be distributed to individuals.